Zettelkasten-Method/zettelkasten.de/content/posts/2014/01/collectors-fallacy.md

 <!--ct: ct:201205300916 Textkopien als Alibi, beschäftigt zu sein -->

 Preparing reading material alone doesn't get you anywhere.
 It's quite common that students prepare lots and lots of photocopies of the texts they have to read --- and stop just there.
-The copies grow to be an alibi, says [Umberto Eco][ecow]:  "there's a lot someone doesn't know anything about precisely because she photocopied a text;  she has given herself in to the illusion of having read the text already."[162][#eco2007abschlussarbeit] (My translation.)
+The copies grow to be an alibi, says Umberto Eco in his book ["How to Write a Thesis"][htwat]:[^aff]  "there's a lot someone doesn't know anything about precisely because she photocopied a text;  she has given herself in to the illusion of having read the text already."
+(That's from page 162 of the German translation; I translated the quote from there since it precedes the publication of the official English translation.)

 The worst we could do is to pile up copies until the stack grows intimidatingly high, until it becomes unmanageable.
 After that it will be ignored in its entirety.
 Because to take a photocopy of a text is so much faster than actually reading it and learning what's inside, we tend to amass days worth of deliberate reading in about half an hour standing next to the copier.
 We have to pay attention not to copy more texts than we may handle.